KaiserWilhelm23/PIP-Manager-App/README.md

 *All Windows 10 releases work on Windows 11

 # Announcements
-We will be skipping all 5.x updates and go staright 6.0 6.0 is getting rewritten!!!
+We will be skipping all 5.x updates and go staright 6.0, 6.0 is getting rewritten!!!
 Using PyQT5

+6.0 will be faster than ever, 3 second reduction in boot time, no GUI tearing, and better console codes.

 Here are some sneak peaks: